 Attackers can take advantage of unpatched vulnerabilities using a multitude of attack tactics, including Ransomware.
 Cyber Security Teams should leverage Threat Intelligence to identify and swiftly remediate vulnerabilities that are being actively exploited.

 UK Business Reporting cyber attacks in 2022

-1 in 5 of these attacks was sophisticated, such as DDoS, Malware or Ransomware attack and many associated with a negative outcome (loss of money, access to data, disruption to websites, system corruptions and damage).
+One in five of these attacks was sophisticated, such as DDoS, Malware or Ransomware and many where associated with a negative outcome (loss of money, access to data, disruption to websites, system corruptions and reputation damage).

 Phishing emails sent each day